noahhusby/Sledgehammer/README.md

 * Border Duplication - Duplicate buildings on border for a seamless teleportation experience

 ## Installation
-Go to the [releases](https://github.com/noahhusby/Sledgehammer/releases) page and download the latest bungeecord plugin and forge mod.
+Go to the [releases](https://github.com/noahhusby/Sledgehammer/releases) page and download the latest bungeecord plugin and bukkit plugin.

 ### Bungeecord
 * Place Sledgehammer-x.x.x-bungeecord.jar in the `/plugins` folder of your Bungeecord installation.